Continuous Delivery and Integration: Rapid Updates by Automating Quality Assurance

 - New code monitoring.
 Every time a new piece of code is committed to the repository (code storage), the CI-system detects this change.

-- Packaging.
-The new code is automatically packaged for tests.
+- Packaging and building.
+The new code is automatically built and undergoes unit tests.

 - Automated testing.
 Packages go through a number of automated tests validating that this new code works properly.

 - Deployment.
 Once packages are accepted, the CI-system deploys the update on a production server.
 If deployment itself isn’t automated, the system ensures that packages are ready for production deployment.